 5 ways to improve your customer self service

 Customer self service is relatively easy to adopt and integrate into your existing customer service offer.
 That said, any self service initiative should be well-researched, with clear goals and success metrics tracked to ensure its success.
-These may include the number of visits to a knowledge base article, or an answer bot’s successful deflection rate.
+These may include the number of visits to a knowledge base article, or an QuickSearch Bot’s successful deflection rate.
 Positive results from your self service initiative depend on how easy your content is to access, the quality of your response, and the quantity of information available.

 An effective self service resource usually involves a company-wide approach, so when you’re setting it up, involve your support, sales, marketing, operations and product teams early-on in the process.
 These stakeholders can help you understand your customers’ common questions, pain points, and the channels they use most.